 InfluxDB

-InfluxDB is an open source time series database platform that enables users to collect, process, and analyze data to optimize their infrastructure.
+InfluxDB is an open source time series database platform that lets users collect, process, and analyze data to optimize their infrastructure.

 Currently, Nobl9 does not support the InfluxQL query language.
 You can retrieve the metrics using the Flux query language.